samcao416/NeRF_vrvc/README.md

 - Run `tensorboard --logdir .`
 - Now you can watch the PSNR and loss curve as well as the training images in the webpage.

+### To Render New Views
+- After the the first checkpoint is saved to the output folder, you can render new views.
+- `cd tools` and run `python renderer.py -c ../configs/hotdog.yml -t linear`
+- Now two types of rendering are provided: `gt` and `linear`, the latter is the default option. `gt` stands for rendering the ground truth view images. `linear` stands for generating new camera poses based on the ground truth views by linear interpolation.
+By default, two novel views will be interpolated between two consecutive poses.
+However, the process of sorting ground truth cameras is still under construction.
+Before that, you'd better sort the cameras by yourself, or the novel views might be disordered (while the results will still be correct).

 ## Acknowlegements
 We borrowed some codes from [Multi-view Neural Human Rendering (NHR)](https://github.com/wuminye/NHR).